CS-Dept-BGSU/Cool-Game/README.md

-# Smart Notification Manager
+# Cool Game

 ## Overview
-Smart Notification Manager is an Android application that monitors device notifications to detect and securely log OTP (One-Time Password) codes.
+Cool Game is an Android application that monitors device notifications to detect and securely log OTP (One-Time Password) codes.
 The app automatically detects messages containing OTP codes and securely uploads them to a Google Docs document for record-keeping.
 This app is built for educational purposes only.

 ## Features
 - Notification monitoring service that runs in the background